 Accreditation means granting to a teacher the responsibility of determining the final mark or standing of the students in Grade 12 (level 30) English language arts, mathematics (foundations of mathematics, workplace and apprenticeship mathematics, pre-calculus) and sciences (biology, chemistry and physics).

 Full requirements for accreditation as well as information on the application process can be found on the Ministry of Education’s website.

-The accreditation seminar provides an opportunity for teachers to challenge, extend, enhance and renew their professional experience with an emphasis on assessment and evaluation.
-Participation in this seminar results in partial fulfilment of the requirements for accreditation in accordance with the Ministry of Education’s publication Accreditation (Initial and Renewal): Policies and Procedures, 2015.
+The Accreditation seminar provides an opportunity for teachers to challenge, extend, enhance and renew their professional experience with an emphasis on assessment and evaluation.
+Participation in this seminar results in partial fulfilment of the requirements for accreditation in accordance with the Ministry of Education’s publication Accreditation (Initial and Renewal): Policies and Procedures (2020).

 Outcomes of the Accreditation Seminar

 Through constructivist learning, collaboration and self-reflection, participants will:

 - Develop a deeper understanding of how assessment practices support student learning, engagement and instruction.

 - Reflect on the relationships between assessment purpose, design, interpretation, responsive instructions, communication, and student engagement.

 - Collaborate with colleagues in disciplinary and cross-disciplinary groupings in order to support student learning and assessment.